JoshuaDodds/ecoflow-power-management/README.md

 # EcoFlow Power Management Orchestrator

-A robust, self-hosted middleware solution for integrating EcoFlow Power Stations (River 3 Plus, Delta Pro, etc.) into local home automation and server infrastructure.
+**A lightweight, MQTT-based power-aware shutdown system for heterogeneous environments (Linux, Windows, NAS).**

-This system acts as a bridge between the proprietary EcoFlow MQTT cloud and your local infrastructure, decoding complex Protobuf data streams into usable JSON, and acting as an intelligent **Policy Engine** to orchestrate safe server shutdowns during power outages.
+This system acts as a bridge between the proprietary EcoFlow MQTT cloud and your local infrastructure.
+It consumes device telemetry, derives a normalized battery State-of-Charge (SoC), and—when configurable thresholds are reached—initiates clean, host-local shutdown procedures across machines powered by those devices.

+The system is intentionally:
+* **Simple:** One Python file per service.
+No hidden frameworks.
+* **Vendor-agnostic:** All coordination happens over standard MQTT.
+* **Fail-safe:** No direct SSH, WinRM, or remote execution is required.
+* **Host-local execution:** Each machine listens for a command and decides how to shut itself down.

 ---

 ## 🏗 System Architecture

-The system runs as a collection of decoupled microservices, managed by a central **Orchestrator** (`main.py`) to ensure stability and automatic restarts.
+The system runs as a collection of decoupled microservices, managed by a central **Orchestrator** (`main.py`).

 ```mermaid
 graph TD